Azure-Samples/ms-identity-javascript-react-tutorial/2-Authorization-I/1-call-graph/README-incremental.md

 | `authConfig.js` | Contains authentication parameters.              |
 | `pages/`        | Pages and routes.                                |
 | `components/`   | Contains UI components                           |

+## Prerequisites

+- An Azure subscription (if you would like to call the [Azure Resource Management API](https://docs.microsoft.com/azure/azure-resource-manager/management/overview))

 ## Setup